-Easy Green Vegan Enchilada Sauce – fresh fire roasted peppers and tangy tomatillos bring the flavor to this mildly spicy homemade enchilada sauce recipe.
+Easy green enchilada sauce combines fresh fire roasted peppers and tangy tomatillos, bringing bright flavors to this mildly spicy homemade enchilada sauce recipe.

 recipe originally published March 1, 2016